OmPrakashSahoo416/code-editor/README.md

 **Collaborative Code Editor**

 This is a collaborative code editor designed for real-time coding sessions.
-The project is currently under development and allows multiple users to edit code simultaneously in dedicated rooms, making remote collaboration seamless and efficient.
+The project allows multiple users to edit code simultaneously in dedicated rooms, making remote collaboration seamless and efficient.

 **Use cases**